ahockersten/emoji-completions-zed/README.md

   git tag 1.0.0-beta0
   git push origin 1.0.0-beta0
   ```
-3. The release will now be built, but it will be marked as a pre-release build.
+3. The release will now be built, but it will be marked as a draft.
 Mark the build as a pre-release in the GitHub UI.
 4. Build locally with `cargo build --release`.
 5. Remove any existing `emoji-language-server` binary from the Zed extensions directory:
    ```sh